-Please submit complete and appropriate form(s) including supporting documents via email to waivers@seattleschools.org.
-Include your school's budget analyst, HR business partner, and school director on the email.
-The school district will forward all requests needing SEA review to their leadership team.
+Please submit form(s) and supporting documents to waivers@seattleschools.org.
+Include your HR business partner, budgetdepartment@seattleschools.org, and your Regional Executive Director of schools on the email.
+SPS will forward all requests needing SEA review to their leadership team.
 Please do not submit such requests separately to SEA.